ZEraX4/FRAS/README.md

  NOTE: Node is reffered to a small computer with a camera like raspberry pi for example running the `Node.py` script.

- The rest of the application is self-explanatory with a hint for every control option.
+ ###The rest of documentation is under construction but if you want to try, the application is self-explanatory with hints for the ambigous control options.
  ## Licence:
  [MIT](https://choosealicense.com/licenses/mit/)